 Comment — I can appreciate your problem, because it goes to the very heart of a man's inmost beliefs.
 Let me say first that I sympathize deeply with the horror your father feels at the use of nature's secrets for destructive purposes.
 Yet I for one cannot consider the birth and growth and present rapid development of nuclear physics as the work of the Devil — if there is one — or of any of his hosts of darkness.
 The usage of power for evil is always a devilish and fiendish thing — but it is not the work of Satan.

 There is a big difference here.
 It may appear trivial, but it goes right to the core of the theological problem of good and evil: good as the manifestation of God, and evil as that of the Devil.
 To me there is no devil who willfully leads human beings into ways of evil; nor is there any personal God who as willfully leads human beings into paths of rectitude.
-However, good and evil, just as heat and cold, day and night, and all other bipolar manifestations, are always with us.
+Good and evil, just as heat and cold, day and night, and all other bipolar manifestations, are always with us.
 But they are relative conditions of living beings, and not inherent entities in themselves.
 Therefore good and evil in human relationships are seen as relative states of consciousness.
 Good, we can say, represents that which is in harmony with the upward trend of progress; evil, that which tends to retrogress, to distort and upset the natural equilibrium.
 What seems good to some aborigines in Australia and Africa may seem frightfully evil to us — and, perhaps, vice versa!

 Question — If, as you say, there is no Devil, do you think God allowed man to discover the secret of the atom?

-Comment — I don't believe God had anything to do with our discovery of the atom, nor that God would stop us from exploiting its use.
+Comment — I don't believe a personal God had anything to do with our discovery of the atom, nor that such God would stop us from exploiting its use.
 It will be man himself who will put the brakes on its destructive use.
 Also I believe so firmly in the law of cause and effect, that to me the discoveries of nuclear physics are all part of the greater opportunities that we as a race have earned.
 I think we need have no fear that headlong destruction will eventuate.

 Comment — It could very easily, if there were sufficient desire in enough human beings to follow the path of destruction and evil.
 But I am as sure today, as I am sure of anything in this world, that the balance is strongly on the side of right.
 Why do I say this?
 Take a cross section of any city, community, nation or group of nations.
 You will find outstanding examples of the best and finest in human qualities, as well as the very worst; but alongside these will be the vast number of men and women whom no one ever knows by name but who, literally, are the "salt of the earth."
 In their simple way they are exemplifying qualities of courage, dedication to their particular duties, however humble and seemingly unimportant, and a natural understanding of their neighbor.
 All of which is weighed in the balance of destiny, as accurately as are the more brilliant virtues and qualities of character displayed by prominent men.
-That the scales are likewise heavy with inertia, selfishness and greed there can be little doubt.
+That the scales are likewise heavy with inertia, selfishness, and greed there can be little doubt.